Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo

 \section{Introduction}

 As Artificial Intelligence (AI) technology advances, AI will have an ever greater impact on human decision making.
 But how big will this impact be?
-Will humans adapt to AI by learning from it and making better decisions themselves in certain domains but not in others?
-Over time, how quickly or slowly will humans adapt to AI?
-Moreover,in which domains will AI have more or less influence on human decision making?
+Will humans adapt to AI by learning from it and making better decisions themselves?
+If so, how quickly or slowly will humans adapt to AI?
 Answering these questions will become easier with better methods of measuring AI’s impact on human decision making.
 To this end, we propose an intuitive and objective measure of human adaptation to AI: the \textit{Human-AI Gap}.
 By comparing the quality of human decisions to that of superhuman AI decisions, we can quantify the \textit{Human-AI Gap} and use this measure to understand human adaptation to AI.
 We test our measure in an empirical setting in the game of Go\footnote{Go is a board game between two players who take turns placing ``stones" of their color (black or white) on a 19$\times$19 grid of lines.
 The game's objective is to surround a larger territory on the board than the opponent by completely enclosing it with one's stones.} and find that human players adapted to AI.

-In proposing our measure of human adaptation to AI, we examined the game of Go for two reasons.
-First, it is one of the first domains in which AI has pioneered to achieve superhuman performance in a complex decision making problem \cite{silver2016mastering}.
+In proposing our measure of human adaptation to AI, we examine the game of Go for two reasons.
+First, it is one of the first domains in which AI achieved superhuman performance in a complex decision making problem \cite{silver2016mastering}.